jakobgerstenlauer/UPC-MAI-DL.github.io/_pages/Emb_Space_theory.md

 permalink: /emb-space-theory/
 ---

-This page contains the theoretical part of the Embedding Spaces topic for the Deep Learning course at the Master in Artificial Inteligence of the Universitat Politècnica de Catalunya.
+This page contains the theoretical part of the Embedding Spaces topic for the Deep Learning course at the Master in Artificial Intelligence of the Universitat Politècnica de Catalunya.

 Table of Contents: